stan-dot/online-multiplayer-testground/snekden/app/games/ur/ur-todo.md

 - [ ] extra movements granted
 - [ ] deployment action
 - [ ] move out action
+- [ ] if only 1 move green if 0 then 0
 - [ ] check for winning
+- [ ] user does the possible interactions - changes to the player positions only some moves are legal
+- [ ]  ai move choice